m6code/reactjs_tutorial_for_beginners_youtube/README.md

 - It is the optional input your component can accept which allows the component to be dynamic.
 - We specify props as attributes
 - props are immutable
+- They get passed to the component
+- A parent passes props down to the children
+- this.props is used to access props

+## State
+- State is managed within the component
+- State can be changed
+- this.state is used to access state